Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 When Karma-Kat came to live with us, that put lots of cat toys within Magical-Dawg’s reach.
 Seren had never been too keen on such things, and she was already nine years old when Magic came as a puppy.
 He loved to swipe Seren’s “sparkle-balls” and ended up with sparkly poop.
 Once Karma’s toys added to the kitty quotient, the big ol’ dog had a field day seeing how many cat toys he could stuff into his jaws.

 Bravo played with rocks.
 And Shadow-Pup loves to chew sticks.
 He’s already got one caught in the roof of his mouth.
 That’s the perfect opportunity for choking, and a need for the pet Heimlich.
-I hope that we’ll never need it, though.
-In case you do, read on!
+And Trinity-Kitty has chewed the corners off several of my hardcover books, yikes!
+I hope that we’ll never need emergency Heimlich, but in case you do, read on!

 Also refer to this post on why cats and dogs suckle on objects.